smathot/pythontutorials/content/pages/deep-learning/transfer-learning.md

 ## Checking if our cats are recognized as cats

 Although MobileNetV2 has not (yet) been trained to distinguish male and female cats, it *has* been trained to recognize cats in general.
 Therefore, as a sanity check, let's see whether MobileNetV2 indeed categorizes all of our 40 input images as cats.
+We only get the top prediction for each image.
 (See [this previous tutorial](%link:image-classification%) if you're unsure how this works.)

 ```python
 from keras.applications.mobilenet import decode_predictions